icoset/icoset/README.md

 }
 ```

+**Directory Caveat:** The CLI assumes this `directory` is a folder containing ALL of your SVG's for the icon set.
+It does not dig through sub-folders (but maybe it should?).

 ### Icon Map

 With the `.map` option set to `true`, the CLI builds an object for every icon in the set, allowing for icon checks.
 Also, each icon in the map has a `viewBox` property in case you need it (helpful when using a variable-width icon set).